joanbros5/Werewolves/English/README.md

 -- Description --
 _________________

-This is a tool for the narrator for the game "The werewolves of Millers Hollow" in the format and roles of "Best Of".
+This is a tool for the narrator for the game "The werewolves of Miller's Hollow" in the format and roles of "Best Of".

 The program is in charge of managing the things of the game so that the narrator does not have that much work.
 In the "Notes" file is the list of characters that are currently made in the program.